 The climate and environmental impacts of seafood vary more than most other protein sources, but from a protein-to-global-warming-potential standpoint, large, wild-caught ocean fish like tuna and salmon are hard to beat.
 Choose Marine Stewardship Council (MSC) certified tuna or salmonids like arctic char that are not as overfished as salmon.

 The protein-to-global-warming-impact ratio of pea protein is not as good as seafood.
 But this vegan option is still one of the best choices.

 A cup of peas contains 8 grams of protein – nearly as much as one egg.
 Pea protein is a powdered supplement with nearly twice the protein content of whole peas.
-It contains nine essential amino acids and is relatively high in iron – a real plus for vegetarians.
+It contains nine essential amino acids and is relatively high in iron – a real plus for vegetarians and vegans.

 Soy Protein Isolate

 These heavily processed isolates have few important nutrients beyond protein, but contain numerous unhealthy additives; it is hard to find non-GMO options, and all the usual environmental impacts of soy are still relevant.
 But based strictly on the ratio of protein to greenhouse gas potential, soy protein isolates are among the best choices for vegan protein.

 Vegans and vegetarians alike can breathe a sigh of relief that the most sustainable protein source is a whole food.

 Relative to their protein content, the carbon emissions from a serving of peanuts are almost negligible.
 These legumes have a whopping 25.8 grams of protein per serving – that’s a bit more than beef.
 They are also low-carb and high in vitamins and minerals.
 As long as you don’t have a peanut allergy, groundnuts are a nearly perfect protein source.